Configure the Call Quality Test and Parameter Settings for Patients

 Connection check behaviour

-When the Connection check behaviour is enabled, a connection check is undertaken as patients enter a video consultation.
-During the time of the patient entering their name and other details, Coviu automatically checks their internet connection, camera and audio settings to avoid the setup of calls that have a high likelihood of failing because of network or hardware issues on the patient end.
+When the Connection check behaviour is enabled, a connection check is undertaken as clients or patients enter a video consultation.
+When the client or patient enters their name and other details, Coviu automatically checks their internet connection, camera and audio settings to avoid setups that have a higher chance of failing because of network or hardware issues on the client's or patient's end.

-The more strict settings will block calls if they detect issues that will impact on the call connecting successfully.
-You can decide which behaviour you would like to set for your clinic, depending on your needs.
+The stricter settings will block video calls from being started if issues with call connectivity are detected.
+You can decide which behaviour you wish to have for your clinic based on your preference.
 You can set a connection check to perform in one of the following ways:

-1. Strict: this is the strictest setting and will block any call if an exception occurs or if the bandwidth is below 330 kbps.
+1. Strict: This is the strictest setting and will block any video call if an exception occurs or the bandwidth is below 330 kbps.

 Configure the Call Quality Test and Parameter Settings for Patients 1

-2. Restricted: in this mode the call will be blocked if an exception occurs and a warning will appear if the bandwidth is below 330 kbps (the minimum required for video call).
-In addition, the call will be blocked if the bandwidth is below 180 kbps.
+2. Restricted: In this mode, the video call will be blocked if an exception occurs and a warning will appear if the bandwidth is below 330 kbps (the minimum required for a video call).
+In addition, the video call will be blocked if the bandwidth is below 180 kbps.

 Configure the Call Quality Test and Parameter Settings for Patients 2

-3. Permissive: in this mode the connection will be checked and callers will be warned if any tests fail or the bandwidth is lower than required to perform a good quality video call.
-This warning will be helpful for your patients as they will be made aware that some issues may be experienced.
+3. Permissive: In this mode, the connection will be checked and call participants will be warned if any test fails or the bandwidth is lower than required to perform a good-quality video call.
+This warning helps let your clients or patients know that some issues may be experienced.

 Configure the Call Quality Test and Parameter Settings for Patients 3